Ernst de Jonge

 Ernst Willem de Jonge (22 May 1914 – 3 September 1944) was a lawyer and Olympic rower who volunteered to serve in the Dutch resistance during the Second World War.
 He was captured in May 1942, interrogated and moved through several concentration camps.
-He died in a prison in occupied by Germans Poland in September 1944.
+He died in a prison in German-occupied Poland in September 1944.

 Early life

 De Jonge was the youngest son of Johan Maurits de Jonge and his wife Pauline Clasina Berg.
 They were not wealthy but they were Jonkheer, with a long family history.
 His father was an engineer.
 The family moved to Sumatra in the Dutch East Indies when his father accepted a post with the Java Timber Company and a few years later to Semarang on Java.
 De Jonge was born in the town of Sinabang on Simeulue.
 He was the second son and the youngest in a family of four children.
 His brother Marien was the oldest child in the family, three years older than Ernst.
 As a youngster De Jonge was known for being rambunctious, intelligent and at times reckless.
 De Jonge was eleven when his father was appointed director of the Combined Javanese Timber Companies in Amsterdam in 1925 and the family returned to the Netherlands.
 He was sent to Baarnsch Lyceum in the Dutch city of Baarn for his schooling, where he was expelled three times for a lack of discipline.
 He was always allowed back in because he was warmhearted and charming.
 He passed his final exam and graduated just after his 18th birthday.